mahbubul14/my_scraper/README.md

 * Go to the main page of the repository
 * Above the listed files, click the green Code button
 * You can clone the repository using:
-* SSH: git@github.com:mahbubul14/my_scraper.git.
-* Open Terminal
-* Change the current working directory to the location you want the cloned * directory
-* Type one of the git clone commands listed above.
+* Open the terminul and run <code>git clone https://github.com/mahbubul14/my_scraper.git​​​​​​​</code>
-* Press Enter to create your local clone
+* Once you have a local copy, run bundle install to install all gemfiles in the directory

 ### Install
 - Ruby